donet-server/donet/README.md

 from 2001 to 2013.

 ## Getting Started
-The Donet repository is a monorepo that houses three different Rust projects:
+The Donet repository is a monorepo that houses two different Rust projects:
 - **donet** - The Donet daemon source, which includes all the Donet services.
 See [donet-server.org](https://www.donet-server.org).
 - **libdonet** - The core utilities for Donet services, including datagram utilities and the DC language parser.
 See [libdonet.rs](https://libdonet.rs).
-- **bevy_donet** - A Bevy plugin for the [Bevy game engine](https://bevyengine.org) that provides the client-side implementation for Donet.
-This integrates Donet to the engine by translating network field updates to Bevy ECS operations.

 Please read the [introduction to Donet](./docs/01-Introduction.md) for an overview of the project and how the engine works.